CSSUoB/cssuob.github.io/about.md

 ## How to get involved

 Membership through the Guild only costs £5 for the whole year.
-You can go to our page on the [Guild of Students](https://www.guildofstudents.com/studentgroups/societies/css/) website to purchase your membership.
+You can go to our page on the <a href="https://www.guildofstudents.com/studentgroups/societies/css/" target="_blank">Guild of Students</a>
+website to purchase your membership.
 Membership gives you access to all of our events and you also get a free CSS T-shirt!